 In the midst of hay fever season, here are some sure-fire ways to rid your living spaces of allergens

-While the summer signals sunshine, warmer climes and longer days, it also brings with it a rising pollen count too.
+Summer welcomes the arrival of sunshine, warmer climes and long evenings, but it also signals a rising pollen count too.

-However, it's not just the great outdoors that can wreak havoc on your sinuses – many of us will still be experiencing the tell-tale symptoms of hay fever inside our homes, from constant sneezing to a scratchy throat and watering eyes.
+And it's not just parks and meadows that can wreak havoc on your sinuses – many of us will still be experiencing the tell-tale symptoms of hay fever inside our homes, from constant sneezing to a scratchy throat and watering eyes.
 But why?

 Lisa Evans, spokesperson for MyJobQuote, says: “Studies have shown that over half of the indoor dust that accumulates in our home is actually produced outside and brought in with us.”

-This means you may be inadvertently bringing allergens into your home after a trip to the shops or a relaxing walk in your local park.
+This means you may be inadvertently bringing allergens into your home after a trip to the supermarket or a relaxing walk in the great outdoors.

 But that's not all.
 It turns out that pollen isn’t the only hidden home hazard that can trigger hay fever symptoms.
 Indoor allergens such as dust mites, pet fur and dead skin can also create the same reaction.